-It is important that the Ministry Base Group understand its commitment to the candidate.
+It is important that the Ministry Base Group understand its commitment to the student.
 The following is expected:

-- regular meetings, generally two hours in length, should occur.
-A chair should be designated to lead the meetings, thus leaving the student free to participate in discussions: - at the outset, some kind of agreement or covenant should be formulated to establish the way the group will function together, including a common understanding of confidentiality, the time commitment, the sharing of responsibilities (such as facilitation, notes or minute taking, hosting, etc.), the topics for the meetings, and the method to be used in evaluating the student; - a brief, written, and anecdotal evaluation of the student should be submitted in May of his/her second year and third year to the DMin Director; - the student is responsible for educating the MBG on the purposes, phases, and dynamics of the DMin program.
+- regular meetings, approximately two hours in length, must occur once a term (or three times in an academic year for the first two years of the program).
+A chair must be designated to lead the meetings, thus leaving the student free to participate in discussions; - at the outset, some kind of agreement or covenant should be formulated to establish the way the group will function together, including a common understanding of confidentiality, the time commitment, the sharing of responsibilities (such as facilitation, notes or minute taking, hosting, etc.), the topics for the meetings, and the method to be used in evaluating the student; - a brief, written, and anecdotal evaluation of the student must be submitted in April of his/her second year and third year to the DMin Director; - the student is responsible for educating the MBG on the purposes, phases, and dynamics of the DMin program.